link2wales.co.uk -

 Grasshopper – Prestatyn based band (2000) described as ‘indie-rock with a little bit of added heavy sound’.
 Formed by ex-members of Ocean Rane.
 Also feat; Rob Snapshot on perc.
 Changed name to Hooper in Oct 2001.

-Great Escape, The – project in Llandudno (2001) by Jon Yale (ex-Elephants Home) rel 4 track EP One (with Simon Gardner) on his own Juniper Music label.
+The Great Escape – project in Llandudno (2001) by Jon Yale (ex-Elephants Home) rel 4 track EP One (with Simon Gardner) on his own Juniper Music label.

 Greaves Records – record shop in Rhyl (pre-1980) was somewhere near where Lightfoots Toy Shop on Queens St is today.
-Great shop often got singles early (Electrip seemed to concentrate more on albums)
+Great shop often got singles early (Electrip seemed to concentrate more on albums) (pic)

 Green Dolphin Street – mid 1980’s pop band from Rhyl feat Stuart Bickley (drms), John Morris (bass,voc) (not the same person as Carpet) & Steve Davies (gtr).
 Played between 1990 & 1992 in venues such as The Flying Picket, L’pool, Hummingbird, B’ham, several times at the Boardwalk in Manchester, Manc Uni, Sound Garden, Manc, Rock Garden in Covent garden, The Carnarvon Castle in Camden town, Lady Owen Arms in Islington, The Tivoli, The Bistro, several other local gigs & The Sir George Robey in London where they won a battle of the bands competition.
 They supported Daisy Chainsaw (Love your money got to no 26 in 1992) in the Sir George Robey & were once supported by a band called Rain in the Boardwalk although no-one can remember what they looked like so speculation that they changed into Oasis is still rife!!
 They were once arrested outside Virgin records offices in London in May 1991 whilst in meetings concerning a record deal because the police thought they were car thieves (this was an actual press release but was in fact a marketing ploy thought up by Roger Subway & their manager!!!!!).
 Roger worked as their sound & lighting engineer throughout these exhausting mini tours & it is true that Steve Sync drove them to London to some gigs but roadie?? no, he used his age old excuse of being too tired to work after the long drive down!!